top of page

 Rodney Crowell

-Rodney was born August 7, 1950, in Houston, TX, and lived in Crosby, Texas.
-He came from a musical family, with one grandfather being a church choir leader and the other a bluegrass banjo player.
-His grandmother played guitar, and his father sang semi-professionally at bars and honky-tonks.
+Born on August 7, 1950, in Houston and raised in nearby Crosby, Texas, Crowell grew up in a musical household.
+One grandfather was a church choir leader, the other a bluegrass banjo player.
+His grandmother played guitar, and his father sang semi-professionally in bars and honky-tonks.
+Crowell began playing drums in his father’s band at age eleven, and as a teenager he performed in several Houston garage rock bands, mixing contemporary hits with country songs.

-Rodney received the ASCAP Founder's Awards.
-The Founder's Award is one of ASCAP’s highest honors.
-It is presented to songwriters and composers who have made pioneering contributions to music by inspiring and influencing their fellow music creators.
+He also received the prestigious ASCAP Founders Award—one of the organization’s highest honors—given to songwriters who have made pioneering contributions to music and influenced generations of fellow creators.
 Previous recipients include George Strait, Alan Jackson, Jackson Browne, Emmylou Harris, Garth Brooks, Bob Dylan, Tom Petty, and Neil Young.

 RodneyCrowellPublicityPhotosbySamEstyRaynerPhotography-1.jpg